kevinphan97/My-First-TechBlog/README.md

   -[Questions](#questions)<br/>

   ## Description
   This is the first challenge which utilized both a back-end and front-end.
 Using Mysql2 to insert dummy data onto the page and using express-session in order to create an authentication process.
+The application is deployed to heroku at: https://fathomless-cliffs-56912.herokuapp.com

   ## Installation
   To use this application, clone the github and then using the integrated terminal type in, "npm install" to install all necessary dependecies.